 The FHLBanks' potential credit risk from advances is concentrated in commercial banks.
-The FHLBanks' advances outstanding that were greater than or equal to \$1.0 billion per borrower were \$527.8 billion and \$509.0 billion at December 31, 2017 and 2016.
-These advances were made to 110 and 98 borrowers (members and non-members) at December 31, 2017 and 2016, which represented 72.1% and 72.3% of total advances outstanding at December 31, 2017 and 2016.
+The FHLBanks' advances outstanding that were greater than or equal to \$1.0 billion per borrower were \$529.7 billion and \$527.8 billion at December 31, 2018 and 2017.
+These advances were made to 113 and 110 borrowers (members and non-members), and represented 72.6% and 72.1% of total advances outstanding at December 31, 2018 and 2017.
 (See Note 10 - Allowance for Credit Losses for information related to the FHLBanks' credit risk on advances and allowance methodology for credit losses.)